raisercostin/lagom.github.io/README.md

 - Don't publish the `target/web/stage` folder directory by configuring it in `.gitlab-ci.yml` as this will fail.
 - Sass and Style sbt-web plugins need external dependency on nodejs/npm and it will take longer time to compile.
 - Sbt fails to build in gitlab after 1h.

+## Rejected
+- more control of assetFingerPrint:
+  - based on the git head: `val assetFingerPrint = "git rev-parse HEAD".!!.trim`
+     - This has the problem that on any change anywhere all the files are affected.
+  - based on the actual content of each generated/combined file instead of current version in head.
+     - This is a fingerprinting on each file.
+Might work if a fingerprint on content on all of the files is computed.

 # Old lagom site